CaptainCodeman/rdx/docs/advanced.md

     return {
       // select has the same name as the select reducer above which
-      // means it will run
+      // means it will run after that reducer has completed but will
+      // be passed the same payload
       async select(selected: number) {
-        // we need the current state each time this effect is run
+        // we need the _current_ state each time this effect is run
         // which is why we get it here instead of with the dispatch
         // above
         const state = store.getState()